Arko2016/Learning-FastAPI-ML/Additional_learner_concepts.md

 It allows you to:
 - set default values
 - enforce validation rules
-- add metadat like description, titles, example/references
+- add metadata like description, titles, example/references